mattansb/cheatR/README.md

 ================================================================================================

 This is a mini package to help you find cheaters by comparing hand-ins!
-([Read more](https://mattansb.blogspot.com/2018/07/cheatr-r-package-for-catching-cheaters.html) about circumstances that brought about the development of this package.)
+([Read more](https://mattansb.blogspot.com/2018/07/cheatr-r-package-for-catching-cheaters.html) about the circumstances that brought about the development of this package.)

 Download and Install
 --------------------